 \parh{MLLMs.}~To date, two pipelines are proposed by existing works to employ MLLMs for image mutations.
 As illustrated in \F~\mysubref{fig:pipeline}{(b)-(c)}, these pipelines are optimized from different angles to avoid issues in prompt engineering or image generation modules, providing out-of-the-box usages for non-expert in MLLMs.
 In particular, the first pipeline (\F~\mysubref{fig:pipeline}{(b)}; see more details below) relies on a specifically fine-tuned MLLM, we therefore use the MLLM provided by the authors~\cite{brooks2023instructpix2pix}, along with this pipeline, as a whole for evaluations and refer to it as \insp.
 The second pipeline is post-hoc and supports incorporating different MLLMs; thus, we use three SoTA and representative MLLMs, including \llava~\cite{liu2024visual}, \vlm~\cite{wang2023cogvlm}, and \gpt~\cite{achiam2023gpt} into this pipeline during evaluations.

-\parh{Dialog-Based.}~The most straightforward way to mutate images is establishing a dialog with the MLLM, as shown in \F~\mysubref{fig:pipeline}{(a)}.
+\parh{Dialog-Based.}~The most straightforward way to mutate images is building a dialog with the MLLM, as shown in \F~\mysubref{fig:pipeline}{(a)}.
 For example, the users first provide the seed image and a prompt of the mutation instruction to \gpt\ and let \gpt\ return the mutated image.
-However, our preliminary explorations show that this dialog-based pipeline fails to generate test inputs in \textit{all} cases we try: \gpt\ either generates an entirely new image (nearly all semantics are changed) or fails to achieve the mutation (i.e., \gpt\ responds that it cannot generate the image.
+However, our preliminary explorations show that this dialog-based pipeline fails to generate test inputs in \textit{all} cases we try: \gpt\ either generates an entirely new image (nearly all semantics are changed) or responds that it cannot generate the image.
 Similar issues are also noted in~\cite{fu2024mgie,huang2023smartedit,huang2024diffusion},

-To alleviate this issue, one may expect using prompt engineering to better guide the MLLM.
-Nevertheless, our preliminary study shows that it is hard to tune MLLM prompts and achieve constantly improved performance.
+To alleviate this issue, one may expect to use prompt engineering to better guide the MLLM.
+Nevertheless, our preliminary study shows that it is hard to automatically tune MLLM prompts and achieve improved performance constantly on different images.
 Moreover, we argue that ``tuning prompts'' is less practical in our context, as VDL developers (main users of VDL testing tools) are often not experts in prompt engineering; MLLM should provide out-of-the-box support for implementing mutations.
-In this regard, recent works propose to equip MLLMs with Diffusion model~\cite{diffuison}, a more sophisticated image generation model, and design two representative optimization pipelines to orchestrate their specialties in cross-modal translation and image generation~\cite{fu2024mgie,huang2023smartedit,chen2023llava,caffagni2024r,huang2024diffusion}.
+In this regard, recent works propose to equip MLLMs with Diffusion model~\cite{rombach2022high}, a more sophisticated image generation model, and design two representative optimization pipelines to orchestrate their specialties in cross-modal translation and image generation~\cite{fu2024mgie,huang2023smartedit,chen2023llava,caffagni2024r,huang2024diffusion}.